Christumas/Christumas/README.md

 - 🔍 Experience creating browser-based experiments using **JavaScript, HTML, and CSS**
 - 📊 Background in **statistics**, **data analysis** using **Python**
 - 🌱 Currently self-learning front-end and back-end technologies
-- 👀 Looking for **graduate/trainee roles** in frontend and backend or data-focused environments

  ### 💡 Technical Skills